deartc/PythonistaCovidDance/README.md

 7. I also satisfied the requirement of creating and calling at least 3 functions or methods, at least one of which must return a value that is used somewhere else in the code.
 I determined how to calculate calories.
 I then calculated the calorie count for one week.

-8. I implemented a unit test for my program.
-The report indicated no errors in .03 seconds.

 Correct use of Git/Github and commits: I followed the correct steps in the project guidelines to create and name the github repository that would reflect a distinct repository.
 I then used the proper guidelines to initialize the project and add files using git bash and the command line.
 I then far exceeded the minimum number of commits needed to pass.